akyriako/typesense-prometheus-exporter/README.md

    ```

 #### **Running in Kubernetes**
-Deploy the exporter as a pod in your Kubernetes cluster.
-Here’s a sample YAML manifest for a Deployment:
+Deploy the exporter as a pod in your Kubernetes cluster:

 ```yaml
 apiVersion: apps/v1